 Get Happy!
 A Judy Garland Celebration

 Get Happy!
 A Judy Garland Celebration honors the woman Fred Astaire dubbed "the greatest entertainer who ever lived" by capturing the effervescent mix of swing tunes and classic songs that characterized the more than two dozen films she made at MGM beginning at age thirteen, through her triumphant comebacks: a record-breaking run at the Palace, a Grammy-winning concert at Carnegie Hall, and her own television show.

 Judy's original concert arrangements (courtesy of the Judy Garland Heirs Trust) and orchestrations transcribed from her original recordings —MGM's musical archives were discarded in a landfill in 1969 — will take you on a nostalgic trip from technicolor Hollywood to the swinging '60s, with Zing!
-Went the Strings of My Heart, The Boy Next Door, Singin' in the Rain, The Trolley Song, You Made Me Love You, The Man That Got Away, I Got the Sun in the Morning, Get Happy, Rock-a-Bye Your Baby, Johnny One-Note, Yes, Come Rain or Come Shine, When You're Smiling, On the Atchison, Topeka, and the Santa Fe, Over the Rainbow, and many other hits.
+Went the Strings of My Heart, The Boy Next Door, The Trolley Song, You Made Me Love You, The Man That Got Away, I Got the Sun in the Morning, Get Happy, Johnny One-Note, Yes, Come Rain or Come Shine, When You're Smiling, That's Entertainment, On the Atchison, Topeka, and the Santa Fe, Over the Rainbow, and many other hits.
 Listen here.

 ...Vocal prowess [and] organic grasp of the classic songs...
 Michael Feinstein